wade-cheng/pcbuilding-guide/src/introduction.md

 # Introduction

-Building a computer can be an intimidating task, especially for someone who has no experience with computer parts or knowledge of hardware.
-To overcome this, our documentation will guide you from start to finish in this process.
+Building a computer can be an intimidating task, especially for someone who has little experience with software requirements or knowledge of computer parts.
+To overcome this, our documentation will guide you though this process from start to finish.

 Our guide includes three sequential sections:

 ## Different Use Cases
-Four critical parts will determine the performance of your system.
+The performance of your system is decided by four critical parts: CPU, GPU, Storage, and RAM.
 However, they influence performance in different ways.
 This section will explain use-case-specific details you should consider as you choose parts.

 ## Choosing Parts
 Once you have any relevant use cases in mind, this section will guide you through a comprehensive list of parts that will make up a PC build.

 ## Assembly
+[TODO]